sutsuyu/website-app-crash-reporter/README.md

   - Evaluates the model performance of the tweet classification process.

 ## Example Data
-To help users understand how the scripts work, we provide example input data in the form of JSON files containing tweets.
-Additionally, we include the expected output, which is a CSV file containing the extracted tweets from the input JSON files.

 - **Input Data**:
   - `data/tweets1.json` to `data/tweets5.json`: Sample JSON files containing tweets.